Autophobia

+While autophobia is not recognized as its own individual phobic disorder in major mental health diagnostic publications, it is still a disorder that may be treated like any other anxiety-based disorder through the use of medications and therapies.
+This disorder may, however, be classified and diagnosed as code 6B03 "specific phobia" in the ICD-11 and a situational type specific phobia [300.29 (F40.248)] in the DSM-5.

 Those with this condition suffer in a range of situations, both in solitude and in company of others.
 Isolated, people with autophobia struggle with a fear of inability to handle challenges by themselves.
-On the other hand, those with this condition may still struggle in fear of abandonment and maintaining relationships even when those people are physically present.
-Thus, individuals with autophobia struggle in their relationships, mental health, physical health, employment, and personal growth.
+On the other hand, those with this condition may still struggle in fear of abandonment and maintaining relationships even when those they are in relationships with are physically present.

 Contrary to what would be inferred by a literal reading of the term, autophobia does not describe a "fear of oneself" nor is it the fear of automobiles (despite various cultures abbreviating automobile to "auto").
 It typically develops from and is associated with personal trauma, anxiety, depression or other disorders.

-Autophobia can be associated with or accompanied by other phobias, such as agoraphobia, and is generally considered part of the agoraphobic cluster, meaning that it has many of the same characteristics as certain anxiety disorders and hyperventilation disorders.
+Autophobia can be associated with or accompanied by other phobias, such as agoraphobia, and is generally considered part of the agoraphobic cluster, meaning that it has many of the same characteristics as certain anxiety disorders and hyperventilation disorders and may be present in a comorbid state with these disorders, although it can stand alone.
 The main concern of people with phobias in the agoraphobic cluster is their ability to get help in case of emergency.
 This often makes them afraid of going out in public, being caught in crowds, being alone, or being stranded.

 Autophobia is not to be confused with agoraphobia (fear of being in public or being caught in crowds), self-hatred, or social anxiety, although it can be closely related to them.
 It is a distinct phobia that tends to be accompanied or linked with other anxiety disorders, trauma syndromes, mental health issues or phobias.

 Signs and symptoms

-The symptoms of autophobia vary by case.
-However, there are some symptoms that a multitude of people with this disease have.
-An intense amount of apprehension and anxiety when you are alone or think about situations where you would be secluded is one of the most common indications that a person is autophobic.
+Autophobia signs and symptoms differ from one case to another.
+However, many individuals suffering from this condition exhibit a variety of common symptoms.
+One of the most known indications of autophobia is experiencing an intense amount of apprehension and anxiety when alone or contemplating situations where isolation from trusted others is imminent.
 People with this disorder also commonly believe that there is an impending disaster waiting to occur whenever they are left alone.
 For this reason, autophobes go to extreme lengths to avoid being in isolation.
 However, people with this disease often do not need to be in physical isolation to feel abandoned.
 Autophobes will often be in a crowded area or group of people and feel as though they are completely secluded.

 There has also been some connection to autophobia being diagnosed in people who also have borderline personality disorders.

 Below is a list of other symptoms that are sometimes associated with autophobia: